Anmarnh95/attribute-inference-attacks-on-graph-neural-network/README.md

 # Attribute Inference Attack on Node Classification Tasks

-This part holds the code for the experiment of attacking private models with attribute inference attack on node classification tasks. **the code here is still not dynamic enough and still needs improvments and arrangment.**
+This part holds the code for the experiment of attacking private models with attribute inference attack on node classification tasks.

 ## Structure
 * [runner](runner.py): The starting point for the experiment